How does one prepare for a meeting with Ronda Rousey?

 I would like to have a partner in my endeavors instead of being a cheerleader for someone else’s and I’m tired of seeing that being portrayed as a bad thing.
 Trying to gain your own respect instead of living through somebody else’s is not a bad thing and I think it should be encouraged.

-I just don’t have it in me to give up on anything, I think.
+This is something that I talk about with my girlfriends all the time.
+We’re all so hard working we’re all so independent, but finding that man has been really hard.
+Has it been hard for you?
+Is it hard for you?
+How do you deal with that?
+How do you stay strong and not give up on love?I just don’t have it in me to give up on anything, I think.
 I don’t depend on a man to make me happy.
 That’s not the key to my happiness.
 It’s an amazing plus when it’s right, and I’m not in a rush to find that.
 I think that it will find me—and I’m not weeping away the days until then.
 I’m so excited to see who that person is going to be.
 How exciting and awesome is it going to be to find someone who is just as excited to take over the world as I am?
 I really can’t wait.

 When you’re a strong independent woman going into a new relationship, sometimes it’s hard to draw the line between being independent and then trusting someone enough to allow them to help you.
 How do you navigate that territory?I think that it goes both ways.
 I think that a man has to be willing to let you help him and you have to be willing to let him help you.
 I think you’re supposed to take care of yourself and each other; it’s not one person taking care of both.
 I don’t feel bad about letting someone help me if I need it, and I get so excited thinking about the day when I get to be there to help them when they need it.
 If the person is right, then there isn’t even a moment where you have to feel bad about it at all.
 If you’re with the wrong person, they’re going to make you feel bad about accepting help or make you feel dependent, or like you owe them something for accepting help.